inkline/inkline/README.md

 <h1 align="center">Inkline</h1>

 <p align="center">
-    Inkline is a UI/UX framework designed for creating flawless responsive websites, using Gradient Design.
+    Inkline is a modern UI/UX framework designed for creating flawless responsive websites.
 Inkline is written and maintained by <a href="https://twitter.com/alexgrozav">@alexgrozav</a>.
     <br/>
     <br/>